 6. Notify your existing home insurance company

-Once you have started or scheduled your new policy, it is likely time to contact your existing home insurer and cancel your current policy.
+Once you have started or scheduled your new policy, it is likely time to contact your existing home insurer or agent and cancel your current policy.
 You’ll need to provide the cancellation date and you might need to sign a form to authorize the cancellation.

 If you cancel your policy on its renewal date, you likely won’t have a refund since all the premium was used up.
 If you cancel mid-term, though, you might get money back depending on how you pay.
-If you have an escrow account that pays your home insurance, it’s important to ask your mortgage lender how to send the refund back to the escrow.
-It’s technically yours to keep, but if you do not repay your escrow, your mortgage lender may not have sufficient funds to pay the new policy, which could result in an increase in your monthly mortgage payment to rebuild the escrow account.

 7. Contact your lender

 If you have a mortgage, you will likely need to keep your lender in the loop.
-If you pay for your homeowners insurance directly, you could call your lender to notify it you have switched insurance companies.
+If you pay for your homeowners insurance directly, you could call your lender to notify them that you have switched insurance companies.
 You may need to email your mortgage company a copy of your new homeowners insurance declarations page.

 Frequently asked questions